 If you don’t have kids, take your dog outside for a daily walk.
 However, you will need to be more flexible.
 On a hot or rainy day, the walk might be shortened.
 In that scenario, you’ll need to play with your dog inside.
 As Frenchies are not hyperactive, they will use all of their energy within an hour.

 Alternatively, you might not even have to worry about exercise if you have kids in your home.
 French Bulldogs are excellent with kids.
 They will spend most of their time together playing inside or outside.
-However, you still need to supervise both your kid and dog to avoid accidents.
+However, it would be best if you still supervised both your kid and dog to avoid accidents.

-Therefore, it is entirely reasonable to ask what are pros and cons of having a French Bulldog:
+Therefore, it is completely reasonable to ask what the pros and cons of having a French Bulldog are:

 Let’s start with the pros.
 Why should you get yourself a French Bulldog?
 Well, there are countless reasons why this breed is an excellent family pet.
 They don’t bark a lot.
 They are energetic but not hyperactive.
 They are good with kids.

 To give you a better perspective, below, we have compiled a list of advantages of a French Bulldog: